+There are a variety of ways to make this dish.
 It’s easy and quick.
-You can use ground chuck as well, but the turkey is a bit leaner.
-There are a variety of ways to make this dish.
+You can also use ground chuck, but the turkey is a bit leaner.
 You can do the meatballs ahead.
 You can freeze them cooked or uncooked.
-You can also leave the cooked or raw meatballs in the fridge for three days.
+I haven’t tried it yet, but you can also grill them on the grill and make the sauce separately.
+Leave the cooked or raw meatballs in the fridge for three days.
 I’ve fried the meatballs in a pan on top of the stove but hate the flying grease and usually have to fry separate batches, which takes longer, plus more to clean up.
 But the last time I made this recipe, I used the broiler method and loved the results.
-Either way, you choose to cook the meatballs, this dish bursts with flavor and is delicious.
+Either way, you choose to cook the meatballs; this dish bursts with flavor and is delicious.

 Turkey Meatballs and Honey Mustard Sauce